Atmospheric entry

 Atmospheric entry (sometimes listed as V_{impact} or V_{entry}) is the movement of an object from outer space into and through the gases of an atmosphere of a planet, dwarf planet, or natural satellite.
-Atmospheric entry may be uncontrolled entry, as in the entry of astronomical objects, space debris, or bolides.
-It may be controlled entry (or reentry) of a spacecraft that can be navigated or follow a predetermined course.
+Atmospheric entry may be uncontrolled entry, as in the entry of astronomical objects, space debris, or bolides, or it may be controlled entry (or reentry) of a spacecraft that can be navigated or follow a predetermined course.
 Methods for controlled atmospheric entry, descent, and landing of spacecraft are collectively termed as EDL.